 Dowry (‘gukunda igitabo)

-In Rwanda marriage culture, they take the bride price seriously to the point where if a couple gets divorced, they typically return the money.
-This intimate custom is in place to make sure that brides are always treated with respect and dignity; If she experiences any mistreatment, they can always return home and be accepted by their parents and other relatives.
+For Rwanda marriage culture, bride price is a serious affair to the point where if a couple gets divorced, the bride price paid is returned.
+This intimate custom is in place to ensure that brides are always treated with respect and dignity; If she experiences any mistreatment, they can always return home and be accepted by their parents and other relatives.
 The payment of dowry is still a common practice throughout many parts of the country.

 The Wedding (Ubukwe)